zulip/zulip/docs/chat-zulip-org.md

   [#new members](https://chat.zulip.org/#narrow/stream/new.20members),
   using your name as the topic.

+## High traffic community

+The chat.zulip.org community sends several thousand messages every single week, about half of them to streams that we have included in the default streams for new users for discoverability.
+Keeping up with **everything** happening in the Zulip project is both difficult and rarely a useful goal.

+To make the best use of your time, we highly recommend that you unsubscribe from streams that you aren't interested in, and mute streams that are only of occasional interest.

 ## Streams

 There are a few streams worth highlighting that are relevant for